-- 20. The regulatory capital resources must be determined as set out in sections 21 to 34.
-Alternative definitions which may be specified by other regulatory regimes are not permitted. - 21.
-There are two distinct definitions of the regulatory capital resources of a licensed insurer which are required to meet the PCR and the MCR respectively. - 22.
-The regulatory capital resources to meet the PCR are equal to - - (a) the difference between assets and liabilities on the basis of their determination in accordance with Recognised Accounting Standards; plus - (b) the value of any basis adjustment; less - (c) the value of any regulatory adjustment determined by the Commission. - 23.
-The regulatory capital resources to meet the MCR are equal to - - (a) the regulatory capital resources to meet the PCR; less - (b) the sum of - - (i) the value of type 2 letters of credit; - (ii) the value of issued but uncalled capital; and - (iii) the value of any other off-balance sheet assets; plus - (c) the value of any regulatory adjustment determined by the Commission.
+- (1) The regulatory capital resources must be determined as set out in these Rules.
+Alternative definitions, which may be specified by other regulatory regimes, are not permitted. - (2) The regulatory capital resources of a licensed insurer must meet the following PCR and the MCR definitions respectively - (a) the regulatory capital resources to meet the PCR are equal to - the difference between assets and liabilities on the basis of their determination in accordance with Recognised Accounting Standards; plus - (ii) the value of any basis adjustment; less - (iii) the value of any regulatory adjustment determined by the Commission; and

+- (b) the regulatory capital resources to meet the MCR are equal to - (i) the regulatory capital resources to meet the PCR; less - (ii) the sum of - (A) the value of type 2 letters of credit; - (B) the value of issued but uncalled capital; and - (C) the value of any other off-balance sheet assets; plus - (c) the value of any regulatory adjustment determined by the Commission.

-Regulatory Capital Resources of a PCC
+2.3 Regulatory Capital Resources of a PCC